-Being situated in an area so immersed in all things automotive, Lawrence Tech’s Transportation Design program offers many unique benefits including the following: 100 percent of students win internships in the industry, students participate in company-sponsored projects in all four years, All students are given a personal work space in dedicated design studios, and top student designs are displayed at the North American International Auto Show.
+Being situated in an area so immersed in all things automotive, LTU's Transportation Design program offers students the chance to participate in company-sponsored projects throughout their academic career.
+All students are given a personal work space in dedicated design studios, and top student designs are displayed at the North American International Auto Show.
 Students from the program have won multiple awards, including: 1st place, Ford Symposium Design Competition, 2010; 1st place, Formula Zero design competition, 2008; as well as 2nd and 3rd place, SABIC Innovative Plastics Car Design Contest, 2008.

 Admission into the Transportation Design program follows the University’s admission criteria.
 Portfolios are not required for admission.

 For specific Transportation Design program questions, the Chair of Art and Design, Steve Rost, at at email@example.com.